jan-grimo/inorgmol/notes.md

   permutation?) or size-gate
   - Not sure this is avoidable as soon as realizeability comes into play with multidentate ligands
+- Parametrizeable shapes (e.g. for symmetric distortions in octahedron or bipyramids)

-look through the GitLab issues again :D
+look through the GitLab issues again!

-# TODOs
-- Recheck that all uses of new\_random realize that it generates values only in [0, 1)